Marine Fighter Squadron 441 (United States)

 From WWII Archives

-Marine Fighter Squadron 441 (Abbreviated as VMF-441) was a Marine Fighter Squadron in the United States Marine Corps during the Second World War
+Marine Fighter Squadron 441 (Abbreviated as VMF-441) was a Marine Fighter Squadron in the United States Marine Corps during the World War Two

 Joe McPhail was one of the members of this squadron